-While Medicare mainly covers the cost of diagnostic care and medical treatment, coverage sometimes also includes preventive services.
+While Medicare mainly covers the cost of diagnostic care and medical treatment, coverage sometimes includes preventive services as well.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Medicare enrollment typically begins when a person turns 65 years old.
 People may qualify at an earlier age if they have specific disabilities or health conditions, according to the Centers for Medicare & Medicaid Services (CMS).

 Some of the tests that the IPPE includes are:

 - preventive services education

 This medical exam is free, as long as the healthcare professional performing the exam accepts the assignment.
 This means that they: